TL;DR

 Where to start Schopenhauer in one week

-If you want an actual on-ramp, use this sequence.
+If you want an on-ramp that works for busy people, use this sequence.

 - Start Here: Schopenhauer in 7 Days